alexcheng1982/spring-boot-native-samples/jpa-webmvc/README.md

 * Flyway
 * PostgreSQL
 * Testcontainers
-* OpenAPI doc & Swagger UI
+* OpenAPI doc

 ## Usage

 1. Start PostgreSQL database using the `docker-compose.yml` file.
 2. Build the native image using `mvn package -Pnative`.
 3. Run the native image using `./target/jpa-webmvc`.
-4. Access Swagger UI (`http://localhost:8080/swagger-ui/4.5.0/index.html`) to test the service.
+4. Test the service.

 ## Native image summary